 If you’ve been pestering your kids and grandkids about downing energy drinks, it turns out they may not be totally in the wrong.
-Turns out that those drinks may actually have a bigger benefit than offering high energy for video gaming – and even doctors are on board with one of the main ingredients, taurine.
+It turns out that those drinks may actually have a bigger benefit than just offering high energy for video gaming – and even doctors are on board with one of the main ingredients, taurine.
 Dubbed the latest “Elixir of Life,” taurine may be just what we need to keep our youthfulness in check.
 Here’s everything you need to know about it.

-Disclosure: As with any new diet addition or regiment, only you know your body best.
+Disclosure: As with any new diet addition or regimen, only you know your body best.
 This post is, in no way, meant to tell you what you need, only to provide you with details.
 Having written that, please consult your physician with any additional questions or concerns regarding taurine.

-Then in the ’80s and ’90s, we were told that while baked potatoes were the new healthy alternative, we shouldn’t fry them because oil is bad for you (remember Susan Powter, dietician and motivational speaker with the platinum blonde hair telling us to “Stop the Insanity!” with diets?).
+Then in the ’80s and ’90s, we were told that while baked potatoes were the new healthy alternative, we shouldn’t fry them because oil is bad for you (remember Susan Powter, dietician and motivational speaker with the platinum blonde hair, telling us to “Stop the Insanity!” with diets?).
 However, we were still encouraged to eat as many bland potatoes as we wanted for health.

 First, What Is Taurine?